geunee20/geunee20.github.io/_posts/2024-05-20-Controller-Design-Day-2.md

 - In a shift from the initial configuration, I've realigned the x-axis of link 1 to coincide with the z-axis of the world frame.
 - Additionally, I've incorporated blocks to generate an impulsive external force at the end of link 3, to simulate external forces on the system and test its regulatory response.

 The modifications ensure that when the multi-link mechanism is upright, its angular displacement is set to $$ 0 $$.
-This allows us to use the origin as our equilibrium point in subsequent simulations.
+This allows me to use the origin as my equilibrium point in subsequent simulations.

 <div class="col-sm mt-3 mt-md-0">
     <swiper-container keyboard="true" navigation="true" pagination="true" pagination-clickable="true" pagination-dynamic-bullets="true" rewind="true">